 This article explains the salient points of the benchtop table saw.
-As with all wood shop power tools, its important to know what to look for.
-Some of the benefits of this tool is that its portable, can be very accurate (varies by model), and its affordable.
+As with all wood shop power tools, its important to know what to look for and what your budget is.
+Some of the important benefits (to me at least) of this tool is that its portable, can be very accurate (varies by model), and its affordable.

 Cabinetmakers and carpenters had a big break about 200 years ago.
 Up until that time, sawing wood was done the conventional way; in a straight line with flat saws equipped with teeth grinding

 back and forth.
-Then a wonderful thing called the circular saw blade was invented (without electricity, of course).
+After the passage of some time a wonderful thing called the circular saw blade was invented (without electricity, of course).
 Woodworking hasnt been the same since.

 Today they are within the reach of almost all woodworking enthusiasts; you can find them in catalogs, at Home Depot and Lowes, in local department stores, and even more conveniently online at stores like Rockler Woodworking and Hardware.

 Homeowners, woodworkers, handymen, and those responsible for compliance with honey-do lists from she-who-must-be-obeyed who are searching for a quality table saw that wont break the bank are in luck.
 The benchtop table saw is here to save the day.

 These tools are designed to be extremely portable.
 But that doesnt brand them as inferior to their larger home-bound cousins.
 Manufacturers build these machines to spin ten